 A community-centered approach places the community at the forefront of decision-making processes, problem-solving, and resource allocation.
 This framework acknowledges that communities have unique perspectives, histories, and identities informed by their shared stories and lived experiences.
 It emphasizes self-determination so communities can define their needs, goals, and strategies to suit their circumstances.
 Community-centered approaches foster active participation, strong relationships, and collaboration and equip the community toward achieving its desired outcomes.

-Individuals who use or buy goods or services for personal use are known as consumers.
+Individuals who use or buy goods or services for personal or household use are known as consumers.
 They significantly impact and shape the economy, and informed and proactive consumers are crucial in promoting consumer justice by holding bad actors accountable for unfair practices, substandard products, and deceptive advertising.

 The term consumer can also apply to entities.
 View glossary entry>>